amchess/ShashChess/README.md

 multiPV = 256.
 Recommended values: from 1 to 4 ( > 4 too wide search width)

-### Clean Search

-If on, it always resets search state to its initial value

 ### Variety

 _Integer, Default: 0, Min: 0, Max: 40_